ArjithPJ/Web-Development/Booking_App_v4/readme.txt

-Booking App with edit button to edit data in DOM and cloud.
+Booking App with edit button to edit data and delete button to delete data in DOM and cloud.